GeorgiaKarap/transmembrane-segment-finder/README.md

 - Reads a protein sequence from the user.
 - Uses a window of 20 amino acids to identify potential segments.
+- Μatches amino acids with their degree of hydrophobicity, based on hydrophobicity.txt file
 - If more than 5 amino acids in a window are below the threshold (0.5), the window is ignored.
 - Found segments are displayed along with their positions in the sequence.